cern-fts/fts-rest/README.md

 This is the FTS3 RESTful API.

+For more detailed information about installation, usage, etc... please, check the [doc](doc/README.md) subdirectory.

 About FTS3
 ----------
 The File Transfer Service is a transfer job scheduler for scientific experiments producing, analyzing and storing high amount of data, used mainly in CERN/LHC experiments.